-On June 30, 2014, the Company issued a warrant to purchase 407,318 shares of common stock at an exercise price of \$0.165 to SOK Partners, LLC, in consideration for a bridge loan.
-The warrant has a Black-Scholes debt discount of \$23,876.
+On June 30, 2014, the Company issued a warrant to purchase 5,431 shares of common stock at an exercise price of \$12.38 to SOK Partners, LLC, in consideration for a bridge loan in the form of convertible notes.
+On September 9, 2014 the Resale Registration Statement went into effect.
+The convertible note agreement provided an immediate approximately 11% reduction to the warrant agreement.
+Therefore, the warrant has been adjusted to purchase 4,831 shares of common stock at an exercise price of \$12.38 to SOK Partners, LLC in consideration for a bridge loan.